Part 2: Calibration & Imaging of J1849+3024

 box='xxx,xxx,xxx,xxx')['max'][0]

-• You can see that we need to set the two boxes which are defined by their bottom left corner (blc) and top right corner (trc) coordinates.
-The box parameter has the syntax box='blcx,blcy,trcx,trcy'.
-Use the imview to determine these boxes.
+• You can see that we need to define the two boxes by their bottom left corner (blc) and top right corner (trc) coordinates.
+The box parameter follows the syntax box='blcx,blcy,trcx,trcy'.
+Use imview or CARTA to find these boxes.

 • If you are happy with your boxes then run step 2.